ganyang0720/SR-YOLO/README.md

 SR-YOLO-Dataset: A data set for target detection of strawberry

-SR-YOLO-Dataset includes pomegranate young fruits in different scenes.
-The data set contains 13,840 pictures, including 9,798 pictures in the training set and 4,042 pictures in the validation set.
+The SR-YOLO-Dataset includes more than 15,000 photos of strawberries of different ripenness